Ltran0325/STM32-UART-Communication/README.md

 ## DMA Method:

 The DMA method is the most efficient method for saving CPU cycles.
-The DMA method offloads the data transfer process to the device's DMA controller instead of the CPU.
+This method offloads the data transfer process to the device's DMA controller instead of the CPU.
+The DMA is especially useful when data is transferred in quick bursts which would otherwise be handled by rapid interrupt calls.

  ![image](https://user-images.githubusercontent.com/62213019/114440221-baf90a80-9b7e-11eb-8a0e-417cfbf72be0.png)